Bollingb/BBLifePhoto/src/pages/another-new-post/index.md

 ## My Mom Valerie

 I am very close with my family so I knew I had to put them somewhere in my collection of pictures.
 My mom's name is Valerie, and she works at an animal clinic.
+She is one of the sweetest people you will ever meet, and is a big part of why I love animals so much!

 ![Mom](./Mom.jpg)